RDA Darling Downs and South West Region

 |RDA Darling Downs and South West Region||2016||2011||Change|

-The major differences between the method of travel to work of the resident workers (Electricity, Gas, Water and Waste Services) of the RDA Darling Downs and South West Region and Queensland were:
+The major differences between the method of travel to work of the Electricity, Gas, Water and Waste Services resident workers in the RDA Darling Downs and South West Region and the Queensland workforce were:

-- A larger percentage of resident workers (Electricity, Gas, Water and Waste Services) travelled to work by Car, as driver (78.8% compared to 68.3%)
+- A larger percentage of resident workers who travelled by car, as driver (78.8% compared to 68.3%)

-- A smaller percentage of resident workers (Electricity, Gas, Water and Waste Services) travelled to work by Train (0.0% compared to 4.4%)
+- A smaller percentage of resident workers who travelled by train (0% compared to 4.4%)

-- A smaller percentage of resident workers (Electricity, Gas, Water and Waste Services) travelled to work by Bus (1.0% compared to 3.0%)
+- A smaller percentage of resident workers who travelled by bus (1.0% compared to 3.0%)

-- A smaller percentage of resident workers (Electricity, Gas, Water and Waste Services) travelled to work by Truck (1.7% compared to 3.7%)
+- A smaller percentage of resident workers who travelled by truck (1.7% compared to 3.7%)

-The largest changes in the method of travel of work of the resident workers (Electricity, Gas, Water and Waste Services) in the RDA Darling Downs and South West Region between 2011 and 2016 were:
+The largest changes in the method of travel to work of the Electricity, Gas, Water and Waste Services resident workers in the RDA Darling Downs and South West Region between 2011 and 2016 were: